um-grex/grex-docs/content/english/grex/_index.md

 In addition to the traditional bash mode (connecting via ssh), users have access to:

-* __OpenOnDemand:__ on Grex, it is possible to use OpenOnDemand (OOD for short) to login to Grex and run batch or GUI applications (VNC Desktops, Matlab, Gaussview, Jupyter, ...).
-For more information, please refer to the page: [OpenOnDemand](/ood)
+* [OpenOnDemand](/ood): on Grex, it is possible to use OpenOnDemand (OOD for short) to login to Grex and run batch or GUI applications (VNC Desktops, Matlab, Gaussview, Jupyter, ...)

 <!--
 * __X2Go:__ for more information, visit the page, connect to Grex via [X2Go](connecting/#x2go)